 Confidence is key to success in the SAT reading section and it comes only with practice.
-You must prepare hard for the exam and on the D-day, approach every paragraph with confidence.
-Know it in your mind that you know how to handle every type of passage and you have prepped hard for this day.
+You must prepare hard for the exam and on D-day, approach every paragraph with confidence.
+Know in your mind that you know how to handle every type of passage and you have prepped hard for this day.
 Confidence in yourself will help you approach the questions from a different, positive perspective and you are sure to perform better.

 Get Professional Help

 SAT prep requires guidance from a professional.
 This test gets easy to crack when you are good at strategies and have several tips and tricks up your sleeve.
-And both the strategies and tricks part can come only from professionals who have several years of experience with SAT exam and understand the exam pattern.
+And both the strategies and tricks part can come only from professionals who have several years of experience with SAT exams and understand the exam pattern.

 So, even if you think you can tackle SAT on your own, try SAT prep help once.
 You will be surprised at the knowledge you incur and the speed of your progress.